 You know it’s summer when you arrive at Arvikafestivalen, the premier choice for great music.
 The tropical heat and sun scorched my pale skin while making the black clothes quite hot, and just like last year there were moments of thunder rain inferno.

-Entries in category ”Music”
+Posts in category ”Music”

 The onslaught of summer heat has arrived in the city and it’s festival time.
 I missed Marilyn Manson last time he was in Gothenburg, but this time he performed at the Metaltown festival, on a pier so close I would have heard it from my balcony so I just had to be there.
 It was quite entertaining but I think Manson has passed his prime long time ago and the last two albums are rather dull.

 I use Spotify on a daily basis and I think that the premium account without commercials is worth every penny.
 A few days ago the Spotify team announced that premium users can now increase streaming bitrate up to 320 kbit/s using Ogg Vorbis.